Skip to content

 Although the overall candidate supply is higher this year, skill shortages aren’t going away.
 Digital transformations, an aging workforce, a decreasing number of STEM graduates, and lower participation among women negatively affect today’s labor market.

-Sales, manufacturing, and even customer support roles require high digital literacy.
-Since 2015, the skill sets for jobs have changed by 25%, and that number is expected to double by 2027.
+Since 2015, the skill sets for jobs have changed by 25%, and that number is expected to be 65% by 2030.
 Yet, both existing employees and active job seekers are behind in developing new competencies.

 To address the problem, HR leaders will need to first gain visibility into existing organizational skill gaps and evaluate the effects of tech disruption on the existing roles.